yanivh/Polyglot-SpeechScore/README.md

 ####     **Code Description - High level**

         Reads the learner inputs from a JSON file
-        Gets the threshold from a config file, Iterates over the learner inputs.
+        Gets the threshold from a config file
+        Iterates over the learner inputs
         For each input
-            Gets the expected text and the learner's transcript, calculates the similarity ratio and feedback,
+            Gets the expected text and the learner's transcript calculates the similarity ratio and feedback
             Performs a phonetic comparison
-            Appends the results to a list.
+            Appends the results to a list
-        Finally, it writes the results to a JSON file and prints them
+        Finally, it writes the results to a JSON file and prints them.

 #### Code Description - In details

 The provided Python code is part of a larger project that aims to assess the pronunciation of a learner based on the similarity ratio between the expected text and the learner's transcript.
 The code uses several libraries such as `gruut`, `nltk`, and `difflib` to achieve this.

 The function `assess_similarity(expected_text, learner_transcript, threshold=0.7)` is the main function that calculates the similarity ratio between the expected text and the learner's transcript.
 It uses the `difflib.SequenceMatcher` class to calculate this ratio.
 If the ratio is greater than or equal to the threshold (default is 0.7), it provides positive feedback, otherwise, it suggests improvement.
+<br><br>
+**difflib.SequenceMatcher** - provides a general indication of how similar the sequences are based on their characters or elements.

 ```python
 similarity_ratio = difflib.SequenceMatcher(None, expected_text, learner_transcript).ratio()